vollov/boot-template/readme.md

 	1. cd node-template/node
 	2. npm start

+# Theme
 ##Useful chrome tools to debug theme
 	1. Bootstrap Overlay
 	2. Ruul.
 Screen ruler
 	3. TypeDNA
 	4. ColorZilla

+# Nodejs
+	1. all http requests are directed to index.html.
+	2. index.html will load the angularjs in browser
+	3. the web page routing are completed by angularjs in app.js